 Johanna Ortiz x H&M: Timeless Maximalism

 Michelle Obama, Beyoncé and Lady Gaga are right!
 Johanna Ortiz is the dressmaker you need to know about.
-Now, her vibrant and print-fuelled designs are about to land at H&M.
+Now, her vibrant and print-fueled designs are about to land at H&M.

 If you don’t know that Johanna Ortiz hails from the birthplace of salsa, her energetic designs will give you some immediate pointers.
 Dramatic, luscious, extravagant — Johanna Ortiz’s dresses are the kind of pieces you’ll want to throw on and start dancing in.
 They tap their own beat, and demand the wearer does the same.

-Ahead of the limited pre-drop of her collaboration with H&M, Johanna Ortiz talks to us about Latin culture, finding inspiration in the everyday and the importance of fun in fashion.
+Ahead of the full drop of her collaboration with H&M, Johanna Ortiz talks to us about Latin culture, finding inspiration in the everyday and the importance of fun in fashion.

 I’m most excited about the fact that I’m taking a bit of my design and a bit of Colombia and reaching a new audience of women.